The Cocktail Table | Finn Juhl | 1951

 The Extravagant Cocktail Parties

-The economy was booming in the US during the 1950s.
-Hollywood and the new upper class had made cocktail parties immensely popular, and Finn Juhl was readily impressed by this newfound American extravagance, which he got to experience through his new and influential American friends.
+The U.S. economy was booming in the 1950s.
+Hollywood glamour and a rising upper class had made cocktail parties the height of social culture – and Finn Juhl was captivated by this American extravagance, which he experienced firsthand through his influential circle of friends.

-The elegant, three-legged coffee table is a further development of his earlier eye-shaped table, but as the expression goes, "Everything has to be bigger in America".
-Despite its size, and thanks to its organic shape, with no sharp corners, the table allows for free movement around it.
+The elegant, three-legged Cocktail Table is a larger evolution of his earlier eye-shaped design, and as the saying goes, "Everything is bigger in America."
+Yet despite its generous proportions, the table's organic shape – free of sharp corners – allows for effortless movement around it.